 Teacher; Author; Astrologer.
 Collection includes personal papers and materials pertaining to Howell's career as an astrologer and teacher and practitioner of Jungian cosmology/psychology: a lengthy oral history; teaching materials; diaries; writings; correspondence; publicity materials; subject files; and memorabilia.
-[NOTE: The contents list for this collection is not online.
-Contact the Sophia Smith Collection if you would like one sent to you.]

 The collection contains personal and professional papers reflecting Elizabeth Kennedy's role as one of the pioneers in the field of Women's Studies and LGBTQ Studies as well as her activism, both in Buffalo, NY and in Arizona.
 Especially well documented is the emergence of Women's Studies as a viable academic field, as well as the opening up of American Studies and cultural anthropology.

 The collection consists mostly of personal and professional papers of Katherine Gabel, a social worker.
 It also includes printed material related to the Adobe Mountain School and the Smith College School for Social work.

 Pioneering women's historian Linda Gordon's papers include teaching materials from her courses at the University of Wisconsin--Madison, and records of the University's graduate program in women's history; teaching materials from her other appointments, and research materials related to her numerous publications.

 Professor; Pacifist; Labor reform advocate.
 The collection includes correspondence, clippings, and articles, with a substantial amount from author and close friend Jessica Mitford.
 Materials pertaining to Frantz's teaching career at the University of California at Santa Cruz; topics include Women's Studies and American Studies curricula, women's rights, civil rights, radical social movements in the U.S., and second and third wave feminism.
-[NOTE: The contents list for this collection is not...

 Professor of comparative religion; Founder, spiritual retreat Temenos, Shutesbury, MA.
 Included in the collection are scrapbooks from Japan and the coal mining town of Bradley, Ohio.
 Correspondence with family members provides insight into her personal and spiritual development.
 Havens' papers include dairies; Smith College student papers; published articles; teaching materials; and the papers of her mother, Teresina Peck Rowell.